mhweiner/HMJS/README.md

 You can think of it as a jQuery plugin for Mustache.
 HMJS can issue callbacks (within scope of component), when the template has rendered, and when your view logic (viewmodel) has run.
 This easily allows your view components to be kept modular/encapsulated, and each view/component can have its own API.
-Emphasis was placed on performance, so it's great for HTML5 mobile apps, or rendering where performance is critical.
+Emphasis was placed on performance, so it's great for HTML5 mobile apps, or where performance is crucial.

 ## Example Usage: